365businessdev/docs/_i18n/en-US/_docs/365-business-print-agent/print-agent-client-whatis.md

 Select all printers which you want to make available for printing from Microsoft Dynamics 365 Business Central.

-> **Important!**<br>Once a printer is shared please keep in mind, that revoke sharing or delete the printer may result in failing print jobs inside Microsoft Dynamics 365 Business Central.<br>Please be careful managing your shared printers.
+> **Important**<br>Once a printer is shared please keep in mind, that revoke sharing or delete the printer may result in failing print jobs inside Microsoft Dynamics 365 Business Central.<br>Please be careful managing your shared printers.

 ## The role of Print Agent Service